Who is this course for?

 At a minimum, those wishing to register for the GSC must be capable of:

-• Skiing all the ‘black diamond’ runs on your local ski field confidently.
+• Confidently skiing all the ‘black diamond’ runs on your local ski field in all conditions.

 • Making turns in heavy wet snow on steep ground.

 • Confidently performing kick-turn on steep ground to get out of trouble if needed.